 Need to use loads of mobile data every day?
 Rent a WiFi Egg!

-If you do not need to use the voice calls and text messages but need loads of mobile data for internet, using a WiFi Egg or a portable WiFi Router, is highly recommended.
+If you do not need to use the voice calls and text messages but need loads of mobile data for the internet, using a WiFi Egg or a portable WiFi Router, is highly recommended.

 The WiFi Egg usually provides 1GB a day.
 Using 1GB a day is like sending/receiving 28,000 emails, shooting 2,000 Instagrams, or making 6,000 posts on Facebook.

-Taking this into account, the amount of mobile data provided by SIM card is relatively smaller than that of the WiFi Egg.
+Taking this into account, the amount of mobile data provided by the SIM card is relatively smaller than that of the WiFi Egg.